Lion's Mane Mushroom Benefits, Uses, Recipes and Side Effects - Dr. Axe

 Consuming lion’s mane mushroom may also be a natural way to help treat depression and anxiety.

 In one study, 30 women were given either a placebo or lion’s mane for four weeks.
 Researchers concluded, “Our results show that HE intake has the possibility to reduce depression and anxiety and these results suggest a different mechanism from NGF-enhancing action of H. erinaceus.”
-This seems to be related, in part, to the inflammation factor related to depression, as shown in mice studies.

-8. Improves Immune Function
+8. Improves immune function

 Lion’s mane seems to have the ability to enhance immune system function in a manner also related to the polysaccharide content in the fungus, according to research performed on mice.

 Possibly because of the antioxidant activity of lion’s mane, administering it to animals also seems to relieve pain caused by diabetic neuropathy.
-(46)

 Research suggests that lion’s mane is a source of at least 32 bioactive compounds.
 Although it’s hard to pinpoint the vitamin and mineral content of lion’s mane, it’s believed to be a rich source of potassium, zinc, iron and selenium.